1611developer/JSON-Combine/README.md

 ------------------------------------------------------------------------------------------------------------

-Notice they both have at least one Key-Value pair that the other JSON file doesn't have.
-The Program will combine any missing keys the other JSON file object doesn't have and will leave the value blank.
+Notice they both have at least one Key-Value pair that the other JSON file does not have.
+The program will combine any missing keys the other JSON file object does not have and will leave the value blank.

 It also asks you if you would like to create a container object for the merged data.